VortexH/printf/README.md

 # Description
 printf is a complex function that parses a format string for certain specifiers and essentially pastes content\n from arguments that match the specifier.
-Each specifier corresponds to the a specific argument that matches that type
+Each specifier corresponds to the a specific argument that matches that type.
+Print regular characters as is, but print an argument when a directive (%) appears in the format string.

 ## Function prototype
 - int \_printf(const char \*format, ...)
 - \_printf is a variadic function which takes in a variable number of arguments requiring macros such as (va\_start, va\_end,va\_arg, va\_list) to print such arguments.

 # Specifiers included
 - %c